DnzzL/dnzzl.github.io/_posts/2018-12-09-share-and-deploy-ml-services.md

 ![Docker Training Alpine](/static/img/share-and-deploy-ml-services/alpine_training.svg "Docker Training Alpine")

-As a matter of comparison, you can see we have gain a little size:
+As a matter of comparison, you can see we have reduce our image size by around 25%:

 ![Docker images](/static/img/share-and-deploy-ml-services/docker_images.svg "Docker images")